Frege/frege-gradle-plugin/README.md

 # frege-gradle-plugin
-Spice up your Groovy projects with some Frege
+Spice up your Gradle projects with some Frege

 (to be continued ...)

-Write test...
+For how to use this plugin see the example project https://github.com/mperry/gradle-frege-example.

+To locally install this plugin use

+    gradlew clean install